 Offer Summer Cheer Clinics for Little Cheerleaders

-Run a Dance-a-thon
+Host a Dance-a-thon Cheerleading Fundraiser

-Cheerleaders love to dance, so why not host a dance-a-thon fundraiser?
+Cheerleaders love to dance, so why not host a dance-a-thon cheerleading fundraiser?
 Dance-a-thons are designed for participants to seek donations and pledges before the event from their friends, neighbors, co-workers, and family.
 Dance-a-thons or dance marathons are tons of fun and can be quite lucrative cheering fundraisers when run online with a P2P crowdfunding website.
 Have people place wagers on who will come out on top and watch them battle it out for victory.

-Host a Cheer Squad Flag Football Game
+Run a Cheer Squad Flag Football Game

 Gather Loose Change